-MCG rrue or raise / rill in the blank S (i mark) Q.1 Which repository has been designed by our Indian Government to safe and wrongful patenting of our traditional knowledge?
-Q.2 Government of India opposed and won against a patent granted by US Patent Office in 1995 for a product for its wound healing properties, which was the product? (a) Haldi (b) Dhaniya (c) Antiseptic cream (d) None of these Q.3 Lalit is a great artist.
+- Q.1 Which repository has been designed by our Indian Government to safe and wrongful patenting of our traditional knowledge? - Q.2 Government of India opposed and won against a patent granted by US Patent Office in 1995 for a product for its wound healing properties, which was the product? - (a) Haldi (b) Dhaniya - (c) Antiseptic cream (d) None of these - Q.3 Lalit is a great artist.
 He wants that none of his paintings should be copied without his permission.
+What should he do to do so? - Q.4 Recipe of Coca Cola comes under which type of Intellectual Property Right? - (a) Trade secret

+(b) Patent

+(c) Copyright

-What should he do to do so?
-Q.4 Recipe of Coca Cola comes under which type of Intellectua Property Right? (a) Trade secret (b) Patent (c) Copyright (d) None of the above Q.5 Yoga is a part of Indian traditional medicine system.
-If some othe country wants to get it patented then can we challenge its patenting?
-Q.6 Which agreement with WTO defines the role and importance o IPR?
-Q.7 Copyright is the right to 'not copy'.
-True or False.
-Q.8 Which of the following are considered for protection as trademarks in some parts of the world but all are not recognised as trademarks in India? (a) Smell and taste (b) Logo (c) Label (d) Colour Combination Q.9 Patent can only be filed to get rights over an invention and no discovery.
-(True or False Q.10 For how many years does a patents allows exclusive rights to the inventor? (a) 10 vears (b) 15 vears
+- (d) None of the above - Q.5 Yoga is a part of Indian traditional medicine system.
+If some other country wants to get it patented then can we challenge its patenting? - Q.6 Which agreement with WTO defines the role and importance of IPR? - Q.7 Copyright is the right to 'not copy'.
+True or False. - Q.8 Which of the following are considered for protection as trademarks in some parts of the world but all are not recognised as trademarks in India? - (a) Smell and taste

+(b) Logo

+(c) Label

+- (d) Colour Combination - Q.9 Patent can only be filed to get rights over an invention and not discovery.
+(True or False)

+Q.10 For how many years does a patents allows exclusive rights to the inventor?

+(a) 10 years

+(b) 15 years